OpenSecuritySummit/oss2018/content/user-sessions/adding-security-to-vsts-pipeline.md

-title        : Adding security to VSTS pipeline type         : working-session status       : draft organizers   : OWASP DevSlop Project Team, Lead for this session: Tanya Janca description  : DevSecOps: adding security testing, review and configurations to a VSTS pipeline,
+title        : Adding security to VSTS pipeline type         : working-session status       : draft organizers   : Tanya Janca description  : DevSecOps: adding security testing, review and configurations to a VSTS pipeline
 ---

 The OWASP DevSlop VSTS pipeline, affectionately known as "Patty", needs to produce the absolute most secure code possible, as not it is used to release DevSlop.com (our website), it is a proof of concept pipeline for anyone to use, anywhere, for free.
 Come help us improve the security of this proof of concept but hacking it and helping us add more checks!